-On October 2, 2018, the Company signed an earn-in agreement (the "Earn-in Agreement") with Japan Oil, GAS and Metals National Corporation ("JOGMEC") relating to the Humamantata property.
+On October 2, 2018, the Company signed an earn-in agreement (the "Earn-in Agreement") with Japan Oil, Gas and Metals National Corporation ("JOGMEC") relating to the Humamantata property.
 Under the terms of the Earn-in Agreement, JOGMEC is committed to fund a minimum of US\$3.0 million in exploration expenditures and fees by the end of the third anniversary of the agreement, with a minimum spend of \$1.0 million per each annum, after which it will have earned the right to earn a 49% interest in the property.

 JOGMEC has the option to earn an additional 11% interest in the Humamantata property (for a total of 60%) by spending an additional US\$5.0 million in the three years following its completion of the initial funding commitments) with a minimum spend of \$1.0 million per each annum.

-JOGMEC can withdraw from can withdraw from the agreement with no retained interest after having met a minimum spend of US\$1.0 million.
+JOGMEC can withdraw from the agreement with no retained interest after having met a minimum spend of US\$1.0 million, of which \$547,957 was expended to the end of December 31, 2019, by the Company.
 Management of the property will be carried out jointly by both the Company and JOGMEC, with the Company acting as the operator of the property.